Top of page

 Main content

-Daniel LaChanceWinship Distinguished Research Professor in History, 2020-23, Associate Professor, and Director of Undergraduate Studies
+Daniel LaChanceAndrew W. Mellon Faculty Fellow in Law and the Humanities, Associate Professor, and Director of Undergraduate Studies

 Daniel LaChance is a legal scholar working at the intersection of American legal and cultural history, criminology, and literary studies.
 He came to Emory as an Andrew W. Mellon Faculty Fellow in Law and the Humanities.